pyryahlfors/napakboard/README.md

 5. Update your firebase config from `js/shared/user.js`

-6. Launch it locally with python for example; 'python -m SimpleHTTPServer'
+6. Launch it locally with python for example; `python -m SimpleHTTPServer`

 7. Host it somewhere.
 I used netlify; https://kiinto.netlify.app/projects/napakboard